 8 Best Essential Oils For A Sore Throat

 In addition, the menthol content in peppermint offers a relaxing and refreshing effect that is comforting both mentally and physically.
-Research demonstrates that the decongestant, antioxidant and antimicrobial properties of the essential oil of peppermint can easily alleviate the problem of sore throat.
+Research demonstrates that the decongestant, antioxidant and antimicrobial properties of the essential oil of peppermint can easily alleviate a sore throat.

-The presence of Eucalyptol makes the essential oil of Eucalyptus beneficial for good health.
+The presence of Eucalyptol (1,8 cineole) makes the essential oil of eucalyptus beneficial for optimal health.
 Eucalyptol is an organic compound that has prevalent medical effects.
 No surprise that this is one of the best oils you can use for ailments like sore throat.

-With an extended history of medicinal use, the essential oil of this magic herb can kill bacteria and battle any kind of infection.
-If your sore throat is bacterial or viral in nature, essential oil of hyssop will prove to be a fantastic choice.
+With an extended history of medicinal use, the essential oil of this magic herb can kill bacteria and battle any kind of infection due to its antioxidant and antimicrobial activities.
+Whether your sore throat is bacterial or viral in nature, the essential oil of hyssop will prove to be a fantastic choice.

 With a sweet and woody odor, the essential oil of juniper is excellent when it comes to relieving inflammation in the throat and upper respiratory tract.
-For the same reason, I consider this oil as one of the finest natural remedies for sore throats and respiratory infections.
+Due to its antioxidant properties, I consider this oil as one of the finest natural remedies for sore throats and respiratory infections.